ananthreddy5481/NATAS/NATAS.md

 use the following command input parameter value : .* /etc/natas_webpass/natas11

-the .* will help to /
+the grep .* will help us to match any charecter any number of times.

 password : UJdqkK1pTu6VLt9UHWAgRZz6sVUZ3lEk